 All students are screened in the fall of second and fourth grades for potential entrance to the Challenge program.
-Students may be tested at other designated times through teacher or parent nominations.
+Students may be tested at other designated times, if deemed appropriate.
 Identification is based on both cognitive and academic performance.
 Please note: identification for Challenge is not something for which teachers and/or parents can prepare students.
-Students identified for the program show a natural ability, cognitive strength, and general ease with curriculum and new challenges.

-Placement eligibility for Challenge LAH requires a cognitive score above the 93rd percentile, and MAP ELA performance consistently above the 93 percentile.
-Placement eligibility for Challenge STEM requires a cognitive score above the 93rd percentile, and MAP Math performance consistently above the 93 percentile.
+Placement eligibility for Challenge Language Arts and Humanities (LAH) requires a cognitive score above the 93rd percentile, and MAP ELA performance consistently above the 93 percentile.
+Placement eligibility for Challenge Science, Technology, Engineering, and Math (STEM) requires a cognitive score above the 93rd percentile, and MAP Math performance consistently above the 93 percentile.
 For more information, go to www.ccsd89.org/challenge